 Let’s assume a revenue goal of $1M in Q3 and an avg. opportunity amount of $100K.

-We’ll use the below sample data for the purposes of this use case:
+We’ll use the below sample data for this use case:

-⇢ With a close percentage of 10%, we’d be required to create 100 opportunities
+⇢ Assuming a closed-won percentage of 10%, we need to create 100 opportunities.

-⇢ Past data shows effectiveness of 10% for LinkedIn from MQA to Opportunity creation
+⇢ Past data shows that LinkedIn has a conversion effectiveness of 10% for MQA to opportunity creation.

-⇢ Past data shows that 1000 Account touches in the MQA stage through this channel could help reach this goal.
-Depending on CPL and reach through such channels, a marketing spend breakdown becomes more tangible.
+⇢ Past data shows that 1000 account touches in the MQA stage using LinkedIn as the channel could help us reach this goal.
+Depending on CPL and reach, a marketing spend breakdown becomes more tangible.

 Recommendation: Re-allocate Budget From Google Ads to LinkedIn